-However, the upgrade seems a bit more worthwhile than with the standard iPhone 7 thanks in large part to the dual camera array.
-Not only does that make the Plus model feel like a bigger bump over the regular version, but we also think that the iPhone 7 Plus' camera could best the Galaxy S7's back camera as the best in the smartphone game today.
+However, the upgrade feels a lot more worthwhile than with the standard iPhone 7 thanks in large part to the dual camera array.
+Not only does that make the Plus model feel like a bigger bump over the regular version, but the iPhone 7 Plus' camera could well be the best in the smartphone game today.
 It certainly looks that way based on our initial testing.

-We'll know better once we start testing the phone for our review, but between that and the reported extra RAM boost, the iPhone 7 Plus seems like a more worthwhile upgrade over the iPhone 6s Plus than the iPhone 7 is over the standard 6s.
+Between the massive camera upgrade and performance boost, the iPhone 7 Plus seems like a more worthwhile upgrade over the iPhone 6s Plus than the iPhone 7 is over the standard 6s.
 And honestly, it's the best iPhone that Apple has ever produced, assuming you can get a good grip on its massive frame.

 Still, last year's phone is a powerful and worthwhile phone, so unless you're desperate to own the latest Apple gadgets, you may consider waiting until next year's surely-more-significant iPhone overhaul.
 That's especially true given the exaggerated pricing for the Plus, which starts at S$1248 and goes up to a staggering S$1588.